 Your LLC’s name must be recognizably different from the names of other business entities already on file with the Florida Division of Corporations.
-Names may be checked for availability by searching the Division of Corporations business name database.
+Names may be checked for availability by searching the Department of State: Division of Corporations business name database.
 You may not reserve a name before organizing your LLC.

 2. File Articles of Organization

 A Florida LLC is created by filing Articles of Organization with the Florida Division of Corporations.

 The articles must include: the LLC's name and address; the name, address, and signature of the LLC’s registered agent; the names and addresses of the LLC’s managers; the effective date of the LLC (if other than date of filing).

 The filing fee is $125.
 The articles may be filed online or by mail.

 Every Florida LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 A registered agent may be either an individual resident or business entity that is authorized to do business in Florida.
 The registered agent must have a physical street address in Florida.

 All of the paperwork and procedural steps to start a limited liability company in Florida can be done online using Nolo's Florida Online LLC Formation application.

 An LLC operating agreement is not required in Florida, but is highly advisable.
 For help creating an LLC operating agreement, see Form Your Own Limited Liability Company, by Anthony Mancuso (Nolo) or use Nolo’s Online LLC.
 If an operating agreement is created, it need not be filed with the Articles of Organization.